LEANNA MAE .ORG

 • Eat something!
 You can’t think straight when you’re hungry.

 • If you have a test you can write on, jot down your mnemonics and memory tips.
+That can also help the teacher gain new ways to teach their students.

 • Take it slow and read carefully.